zlatnaspirala/magic-three/README.md

   Magic-Three is First Person Oriented but can be used for any other case of app flow.
   - No build needed, just copy/paste for both dev and prod mode.
-  - No package.json [if this repo become npm package then will be back] In folder ./backend we have package.json to import deps for server part.
+  - No package.json [if this repo become npm package then will be back] In folder ./backend we have package.json to import deps (npm i) for server part.
   - Must be fully PWA [cache, server compression, image format webp etc...]

 ```js